 This soldering iron contains an insulated handle and a pointed metal, which is expected to be kept clean.
 The sharpness and cleanness of the tip will influence good soldering.
 A wet sponge is used to clean the tip of the soldering iron and a solder sucker is used to remove excessive solder on the tip.

-Soldering iron is a hand tool used during soldering operation, it produces the high temperatures when connected to electrical power.
-This tool is the important tool needed in soldering setup, it is used to remove excessive solder and placed the right amount of the working board.
+Soldering iron is a hand tool used during soldering operations; it produces the high temperatures when connected to electrical power.
+This tool is the important one needed in a soldering setup; it is used to remove excessive solder and place the right amount on the working board.

 Soldering Gun

-A soldering gun is another soldering tool used on applications that requires more heat, offering more heat than irons.
-This soldering gun is used on sheet metals, heavily electronic, and stained glass. it offers quick, neat, and perfect operation.
+A soldering gun is another soldering tool used on applications that require more heat, offering more heat than irons.
+Sheet metal, heavy electronics, and stained glass are among the applications for this soldering gun. it offers quick, neat, and perfect operation.

-One the other hand, Soldering gun is used on applications that required more heat than what soldering iron can produce.
+On the other hand, applications that require more heat than what a soldering iron can produce utilize soldering guns.
 They are perfectly used for joining stained glass, light sheet metal and heavy electronic soldering work.
-Soldering gun are more effective and quicker for havier projects.
+Soldering guns are more effective and quicker for heavier projects.

 Soldering Station